tinyoverflow/minecraft-privatestatus/README.md

 ## Configuration

 The configuration is in `plugins/PrivateStatus/config.yml` and looks like this.
 Please edit only the `expiration-days` option.
 The `known-addresses` section is managed by the plugin itself.
 The option `expiration-days` defines how long an address should be kept in the history.
-This period is only checked when the server is started and thus has no effect if the server is running continuously.
+This period is checked every hour and relevant entries are removed.

 ```yaml
 # The amount of days after which addresses will expire.
 Minimum: 1.
 expiration-days: 3